Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Parametrized perverse schobers

 \begin{definition} Let $\mathcal{T}$ be a graph.
-We define the poset $\on{Exit}(\mathcal{T})$ with \begin{itemize} \item elements the vertices and edges of $\mathcal{T}$ and \item non-identity morphisms from vertices to their incident edges. \end{itemize} The geometric realization $|\mathcal{T}|$ of $\mathcal{T}$ is defined as the geometric realization of $\on{Exit}(\mathcal{T})$ (as a simplicial set). \end{definition}
+We define the category $\on{Exit}(\mathcal{T})$ with \begin{itemize} \item elements the vertices and edges of $\mathcal{T}$ and \item non-identity morphisms from vertices to their incident edges.
+If an edge $e$ both begins and ends at a vertex $v$, there are two morphisms $v\rightarrow e$. \end{itemize} The geometric realization $|\mathcal{T}|$ of $\mathcal{T}$ is defined as the geometric realization of $\on{Exit}(\mathcal{T})$ (as a simplicial set). \end{definition}